-0M+ AU brands.
+0M+ brands.
 They are not the same business.
-The structural choice you make at A$80k/month — hero-product brand or multi-SKU brand — decides your next 24 months of operations, hires, and ad strategy.
+The structural choice you make at $80k/month — hero-product brand or multi-SKU brand — decides your next 24 months of operations, hires, and ad strategy.

 The hero-product brand

 Hero-product brands are built around one SKU (or one tight family of variants) that is the entire identity of the company.
 Frank Body's coffee-grounds scrub.
 ChiliPad's mattress-cooling pads.
 Squatty Potty.
-AU examples: Thankyou's hand-wash, Frank Green's reusable cups (early days).
+Examples: Thankyou's hand-wash, Frank Green's reusable cups (early days).

 Operating profile: